NVIDIA/Fuser/doc/dev/tma.md

 The TMA domain of the tensor has nine IterDomains.
 The contiguities of these nine IterDomains are `(T, T, T, F, T, T, T, T, T)`.
 We scheduled a 5D TMA operation, where in these five dimensions, one of them defines box by partitioning, and others define box by compositing.
+There is no other box defining strategies used.
 Green color means box IterDomain and brown color means coordinate IterDomain.
 The first dimension is `[I1, I2]`, where `I1` is coordinate IterDomain and `I2` is box IterDomain.
 The second dimension is `I3`, it is the only dimension that defines box by partitioning.